 2. Neighborhoods

-With 7 hours to spare at the airport on one of my trips to Chicago, I hoped on the subway and took a ride toward downtown.
+If you have a few hours or more to spare in Chicago — hop on the elevated subway and take a ride to one of Chicago’s neighborhoods.
+I was at the airport with 5 or 6 hours to spare on one trip, and jumped on the train.
 I examined a Chicago map on my cell phone and picked a train station where I thought there would be a lot of activity, based on the stores in the neighborhood.
 I jumped off at a stop called Damen, at a place called Wicker Park.

 There is a wonderful donut shop called Stan’s, which has big, thick, tasty looking donuts.
 I was tempted to buy some but didn’t.
 I found out later that Stan’s Donuts has many locations in the Chicago.
 This looked like a good one — maybe their original spot?

-I walked down a main drag — North Milwaukee Avenue — and browsed a couple of shops.
-Had an espresso at a Starbucks.
+The main drag of Wicker Park is North Milwaukee Avenue.
+Beautiful shops there.
+While there I stopped in and had an espresso at a Starbucks.
 It is a nice area to walk and feel the vibe of Chicago.

 3. Rosa’s Lounge for Live Blues